 To manually check and update the device driver Press Windows + R, type devmgmt.msc, and ok to open device manager.
 Here Right-click on each category.

 Select any driver with a yellow icon.
 If you find any driver with a Yellow mark, means there is an issue with it.
 Right-click on it and select Properties.

 From the Properties, click on the Driver option

 Now click the updated driver.

 Select Automatically search for the driver or browse my computer if you have drivers.

-This will search for compatible drivers online and install it.
+This will search for compatible drivers online and install them.

 Check Memory Errors using memory Diagnostic tool

-If you are using a Desktop computer its recommended Completely shutdown windows and disconnect the power cables.
+If you are using a Desktop computer it’s recommended to Completely shut down the windows and disconnect the power cables.
 Now “Open your PC cabinet and then remove RAM from the motherboard.”
 Clean RAM using an eraser and Re-Insert it.

 After that connect the power cable and start windows and check it helped.